Retrospected/PurpleKeep/README.md

 To facilitate analysis and monitoring, PurpleKeep integrates with Azure Monitor and Log Analytics services to store the simulation logs and allow further correlation with any events and/or alerts stored in the same platform.

-TLDR: PurpleKeep provides an Attack Simulation platform to perform End-to-End Detection Rule Validation in an Azure-based environment.
+TLDR: PurpleKeep provides an Attack Simulation platform to serve as a starting point for your End-to-End Detection Rule Validation in an Azure-based environment.

 ## Requirements